storacha/ipni/README.md

   }
 })

+// create an ad with the extra provider info and no context or entries
-// an advertisement with a single multiple providers const advert = new Advertisement({ providers: [http, bits, graf], entries, context, previous })
+// to denote that they apply to all previous and future advertisements const advert = createExtendedProviderAd({ providers: [http, bits, graf], previous })

 // sign and export to IPLD form per schema const value = await advert.encodeAndSign()